nbryant42/xDRCal/README.md

 ### UltraHDR JPEG viewer (page 4)

 This screen displays a sample UltraHDR JPEG (with a gain map) or loads one from disk, and allows to compare the SDR and HDR rendition.
-On this page, the luminosity slider controls the "max gain" parameter to [libultrahdr](https://github.com/google/libultrahdr), and can be used to preview the appearance on lower-spec HDR monitors, e.g. an image mastered for an HDR600 display can be previewed as it might appear on HDR400.
-(The brightness change can be a bit slow because it's currently implemented by re-decoding the JPEG.)
+On this page, the luminosity slider controls a crossfade effect between the base SDR and HDR versions the image, to preview the appearance on lower-spec HDR monitors, e.g. an image mastered for an HDR600 display can be previewed as it might appear on HDR400.

 ### "HDR mode"